Dog Food Toppers: What They Are, Why They Work and the Best Options

 References

 1. American Kennel Club (AKC).
-Foods Dogs Can and Cannot Eat. https://www.akc.org/expert-advice/nutrition/foods-dogs-can-and-cannot-eat/
+Foods Dogs Can and Cannot Eat. https://www.akc.org/expert-advice/nutrition/human-foods-dogs-can-and-cant-eat/

 2. AVMA.
 Pet Nutrition. https://www.avma.org/resources-tools/pet-owners/petcare/nutrition

 3. FDA.
-Pet Food. https://www.fda.gov/animal-veterinary/resources-you/get-facts-pet-food
+Pet Food. https://www.fda.gov/animal-veterinary/animal-health-literacy/fdas-regulation-pet-food

 Related Guides